Reign of Christ Sunday

 ANOTHER KIND OF KING — WHO SUFFERS THE VIOLENCE IN LOVE

-Today we celebrate Christ the King Sunday.
+Today we celebrate Reign of Christ Sunday.
 “Big deal,” you might say (sarcastically).
 And I wouldn’t blame you.
-I can’t even remember observing Christ the King Sunday as I was growing up in church.
+I can’t even remember observing Reign of Christ Sunday as I was growing up in church.
 Everyone knows about Christmas and Easter.
 Pentecost is not far behind in terms of being a major Christian holiday.
-But Christ the King Sunday?
+But Reign of Christ Sunday?
 When did that even become a thing?1

 So let’s recap very briefly where we’ve been in renewing our basic message of salvation.
 Two weeks ago (All Saints Sunday B) we began by simply asking, What or who did God send Jesus to save?
 We answered, God sent Jesus to save the entire creation, not just human souls.
 Last week (Proper 28B), we extended that question just a bit: What did God send Jesus to save the creation from?
 Our answer was not just sin in general, but especially the sin of human violence, the sin that most directly threatens our survival.
 That’s what we most need saving from throughout the long history of our species.
 And we talked about a special category of human violence that the cross itself represents — namely, the violence we sanction in order to contain the violence we think most directly threatens us.
 The Jewish and Roman leadership executed Jesus on the cross because they saw him as a threat to their law and order.